roehampton/module-content/msc-software-development-2/week-05/seminar/README.md

 Tasks are not a backlog item as they emerge during a Sprint.
 They are created and completed as part of a Sprint.
 So they do exist on your Sprint/Kanban board.
 They just do not exist as backlog items.

+## Your Task

+Your team should now reproduce your current set of tasks as a set of user stories.
+During this process you might find:

+- You have tasks which cannot be rewritten as stories.
+Ask yourself why you are undertaking these tasks?
+If they are necessary, what do they provide to the user?
+- You have gaps in your tasks to meet user stories.
+Add these to your plan.

+At the end of this process, the Product Owner should do the following:

+- Reprioritise the tasks based on your new understanding.
+- Create any necessary conditions of satisfaction.

+The team should then examine the task board again and determine their next stages of work.